 Juggling your work and personal life can be tricky enough at times, without adding in the commitment of studying.
 However it’s interesting to note that the majority (95%) of our current online postgraduate students do in fact work and study at the same time.
 If you’re thinking of applying to one of our online degrees, you’ll need to make time for attending live ‘connect’ lectures, completing coursework and weekly reading assignments.
 Organising your time effectively in this instance can transfer across any type of industry.

 You will also find that the module content itself will help you with these challenges.
-As Dr Michael Shulver explains, the Operations module on the Online MBA and Online MSc International Business courses helps students to ‘build systems into decision making’ and streamline unnecessary thought processes.
+As Dr Michael Shulver explains, the Operations module on the Online MBA and Online MSc International Management courses helps students to ‘build systems into decision making’ and streamline unnecessary thought processes.
 This type of learning is a time-saving skill (linked to problem-solving) which can be directly applied to most situations.

 All our online courses have been specifically designed to be interactive and engaging.
 The online learning environment encourages students to actively participate in group discussions (both in forums and within live lectures).
 They’re great for boosting students’ communication skills – particularly if English is their second language.